 In 1996, when eCommerce first started in India, nobody could guess that it would grow exponentially.
 Today, after almost 25 years, eCommerce has become one of the key contributors to all retail sales.
 Indian sellers are also selling their products abroad, and the entire world is a vast global marketplace.

-According to Statista, In 2018, an estimated 1.8 billion people worldwide purchased goods online.
+According to Statista, In 2020, over 2 billion people worldwide purchased goods online.
 That means the market is growing at a fast pace, and this is a great time to join the bandwagon and target an untapped market that is equally eager to purchase your products.
-Let’s look at some of the considerations you must keep in mind before starting your international eCommerce business!

 A Thorough Market Research